jarviscanada/jarvis_data_eng_KetanGoyal/README.md

 **Linux Cluster Resource Monitoring App** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KetanGoyal/tree/master/linux_sql)]: The goal of the project was to collect and analyze the hardware usage data to make future business decisions about increasing or decreasing nodes in a Linux cluster.
 To achieve this I developed a system to monitor hardware usage of server nodes in real time using Docker, wrote bash script to collect static server data and run time hardware usage data using Linus CLI and stored the data in SQL tables using PostgreSQL.

-**Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KetanGoyal/tree/master/python_data_anlytics)]: The goal of this project was to analyze the data from a gift shop and help the business understand their customers and devise a marketing strategy to increase revenue by generating more sales.
-The Gift shop was able to provide the customer data in a file and it was loaded on Jarvis warehouse running on PostgreSQL.
+**Python Data Analytics** [[GitHub](https://github.com/jarviscanada/jarvis_data_eng_KetanGoyal/tree/master/python_data_anlytics)]: The goal of this project was to analyze the data from a gift shop and help the business understand its customers and devise a marketing strategy to increase revenue by generating more sales.
+The Gift shop was able to provide the customer data in a file and it was loaded into a Jarvis data warehouse running on PostgreSQL.
 Data schema modifications were done to allow for more efficient expansion and extension of the dataset.
 RFM analysis was done using python in Jupyter notebook to categorize the customers and devise a marketing strategy to increase revenue.

 ## Highlighted Projects